Andy Kaufman in the wrestling match (yeah yeah yeah yeah)

 - Buffy Speak: "Monty Got a Raw Deal":The movies had that movie thing

-- Color Motif: Continuing R.E.M.'s longstanding association with the color yellow, the back cover prominently uses yellow tones, the CD label is bright translucent yellow, and early CD copies feature a translucent yellow media tray, similar to the translucent red tray on David Byrne's Uh-Oh from earlier that year.
+- Color Motif: Continuing R.E.M.'s longstanding association with the color yellow, the back cover prominently uses yellow tones, the CD label is bright translucent yellow, early CD copies feature a translucent yellow media tray, and early cassette copies sport a translucent yellow shell.
 The 25th anniversary deluxe edition release of the album also features a yellow banner on the top of the front cover and prominently features yellow throughout the rest of its packaging too.

 - Continuity Nod: 1999's "The Great Beyond" features the lines "Here's a little agit for the never-believer/Here's a little ghost for the offering" as a Call-Back to "Man on the Moon", where those lines are originally from.